The Day Abraham Lincoln Didn’t Die: A Time Travel Sci-Fi Short Story

 Most importantly, the simulations showed clearly that the chances of some unforeseen negative impact on the course of history if Lincoln survived were minuscule.

-And Simon could do it!
-He was perfectly sure he could travel back in time to that day in 1865 when foul murder claimed the country’s greatest president, and prevent it from happening.
+For years Simon had been obsessed with the thought of how different things would be if Lincoln had not been assassinated.
+And now he could do something about it!
+He had conclusively proven that he could build a machine that would carry him back in time to that day in 1865 when foul murder claimed the country’s greatest president, and prevent it from happening.

 Now the head of the Physics Department at Stanford, Simon Morton was one of the nation’s foremost scientists, with hundreds of publications to his credit.
 But no details of the project he was working on now would ever appear in a scientific journal.
 In fact, if things worked out as Simon hoped, the only person who would ever know would be himself.